Dunfermline Palace: Anne of Denmark

-Anne of Denmark completed a new building at the palace in 1600, and known as the "Queen's House", or "Queen Anna of Denmark's House" or the "Queen's Jointure House".
+When George Bruce acquired lands near Dunfermline in 1599, he undertook to carry sand to the building works at the palace.
+In 1600, Anne of Denmark completed a new building at the palace known as the "Queen's House", or "Queen Anna of Denmark's House" or the "Queen's Jointure House".
 It was demolished in 1797.
 The new work was cruciform in plan.
 It was a tall building with a driveway known as a "pend" running through its basement level, replacing an earlier gateway.
 This feature can be compared with the Queen's House at Greenwich which was also built over a roadway.
 A Latin inscription (now lost) recorded that the "gateway and temple-like superstructure" was reconstructed for Anne.
 Near the west front of the abbey there were houses for the senior officers of her estates.
 There was a tennis court in the old abbey cloister.

 Charles was born at Dunfermline in 1600, followed by Robert in 1602.
 Anne of Denmark was attended by her German physician, Martin Schöner, and Margaret Douchall, the wife of Jerome Bowie.
 The royal nursery at Dunfermline was managed by Margaret Stewart, Mistress of Ochiltree.
 Isobel Colt was one the nurses.
 It is said that a local gentlewoman, Margaret MacBeth, widow of Henry Durie of Craigluscar, provided the queen with herbal remedies and attended the royal births.
 At the time of Charles' birth in November 1600, a new green velvet and taffeta bed was built for Anne in a room in the palace.

 In November 1601 Anne prepared a lodging for her daughter Princess Elizabeth, but the princess remained at Linlithgow Palace on the king's orders.
 There was a steep stairwell outside Anne of Denmark's bed chamber, and in March 1602 the English courtier Roger Aston fell down it and was unconscious for three hours.
 At this time there was a plague scare in Edinburgh, and the Privy Council was anxious that the contagion should not reach the "ordinary place of residence of the Queen, his highness' dearest spouse, and of their majesties' bairns".
 Ferry crossings to and from Dunfermline were suspended, except for royal councillors and household servants with a clean bill of health.